Record stores in San Diego

 FIVESPACE, 2305 University Ave., Ste.
 101

-This Black-owned North Park shop specializes in hip-hop vinyl + cassettes.
+This North Park shop specializes in hip-hop vinyl + cassettes.
 Customers love to proudly pose on the FIVESPACE throne when they shop, too.

 Re-Animated Records, 8320 La Mesa Blvd.